The Role of Social Learning and Collective Norm Formation in Fostering Cooperation in LLM Multi-Agent Systems: Related Work

 \subsection{Norms and cooperation in repeated games}

 The evolution of cooperation in MAS has been extensively studied in simple two-player games.
 In the \textit{Donor Game}, generosity can evolve via mechanisms such as \textit{reciprocity} and \textit{reputation}~\cite{vallinder2024cultural}, while the \textit{Stag Hunt} captures the challenge of \textit{coordination} on a mutually beneficial but risky choice~\cite{liucooperative}.
 These games clarify foundational mechanisms but lack the complexity of multi-agent, renewable-resource dilemmas.
+Relatedly,~\citet{oldenburg2024learning} study norm inference via a Bayesian model over an explicit candidate norm space, whereas our agents propose and adopt free-form natural-language norms and adapt through payoff-biased social learning and enforcement. ~\citet{tzeng2024norm} investigate norm compliance using structured normative messages; in contrast, we allow open-ended norm expression and use propose$\to$vote to approximate deliberation under limited API budgets.